Who is a good candidate for a chemical peel?

 Researchers believe that the hydroxyphenolic chemical (HQ) blocks a step in a specific enzymatic pathway that involves tyrosinase.
 Tyrosinase is the enzyme that converts dopamine to melanin.
 Melanin gives skin its color.

-Tretinoin cream (Retin A, Renova, Retin A Micro) is a non-hydroquinone cream used to treat melasma.
+Tretinoin cream (Retin A, Renova, Retin A Micro) contains a vitamin A analogue (a retinoid) that seems to have efficacy in treating melasma.
 Most often, tretinoin is used in combination with other creams like azelaic acid or hydroquinone.
 Mild localized side effects are fairly common and include peeling, dry skin, and irritation.
-Overall, melasma may respond slower to treatment with tretinoin alone than with hydroquinone.
+Although is not "indicated" for the treatment of melasma, it has been shown to have a beneficial effect.
+Other retinoid creams like tazaratone and adapelene may be helpful, as well.

 A daily sun protection factor (SPF) of at least 50 that contains physical blockers, such as zinc oxide and titanium dioxide, is recommended to block UV rays, but it is important to have a sunblock that also covers for UVA protection.
 Chemical blockers may not fully block both types of UV-A and UV-B as effectively as zinc or titanium.
 The regular use of sun protection enhances the effectiveness of melasma treatments.